-• Argument Requirements:
+- Argument Requirements:

 - InputId: The string id of a given input.
-Must be unique. - Optional:RefreshInterval: The interval in seconds (will soon be changed to milliseconds) between successive calls to the sensingLoop method.
+Must be unique. - Optional:RefreshInterval: The interval in seconds (will soon be changed to milliseconds) between sucessive calls to the sensingLoop method.
 TODO: make timeout.

-2.5 Behavior
+3.5 Behavior

 - Inherits from: SmootCoreObject

 - Inherited by: EchoBehavior, DebugBehavior

 - Brief Description: Abstract class for a behavior.
 On every time step, the behavior is passed the inputs from all sensors it is bound to as well as any recursive inputs that it spawned during the last time step.
-Inheriting classes MUST define processBehavior. processBehavior should return a list of dictionaries which define the properties of the light response.
-The must return a location PixelEvent class.
-Soon be be deprecated: They must give a location and color.
-They may define a function pointer which defines a custom mapping.
-[More on this later.
-Bug Russell if you want to do it].
-Call recursiveResponse to queue a input on the next iteration with a dictionary argument.
-This will be passed in via recursive inputs.
+Inheriting classes MUST define processResponse.
+Look at the Behaviors documentation for more details.

-• Argument Requirements:
+- Argument Requirements:

 Inputs: A list of input Ids specifying input to the behavior.
-In the future, this may also contain behavior ids.

-2.6 PixelEvent
+3.6 PixelEvent

 - Inherits from: SmootCoreObject

 - Inherited by: StepResponse

 - Brief Description: Abstract class defining the behavior of a light after it has been turned on.
-Inheriting classes should defint lightState which is passed a timeDelay in ms as an argument. lightState should return a color or None if the response is complete.

-- Argument Requirements:
+Inheriting classes should defint lightState which is passed a timeDelay in ms as an argument. lightState should return a color or None if the response is complete. - Argument Requirements:

-- Color: The color of response.
+Color: The color of response.
 This is may be removed in the future

-3 The Screen Class and Its Relatives
+4 The Screen Class and Its Relatives

-3.1 Screen
+4.1 Screen

-- Inherits from: None - Inherited by: None - Brief Description: The Screen class is a representation of an entire system of pixels, distributed over space.
+Inherits from: NoneInherited by: None

+- Brief Description: The Screen class is a representation of an entire system of pixels, distributed over space.
 The Screen class and its relatives process responses (mapped to pixels via a LayoutEngine), and add PixelEvents to the individual pixels.
 The Screen provides an instance that renderers can call to determine the color of all the individual pixels.
 It contains a list of PixelStrips, which each address the individual pixels.
 Screen offers a respond method which takes a dictionary containing information about a response.
 TODO: detail the contents of this dictionary (maybe somewhere else).
 Note: Screen will not process its responses until timeStep is called which processes all responses that have been queued since the last time that timeStep was called.
-Screen also offers an iterator over all lights, accesible by using an expression like: for light in screen:.
-For addressing of specific PixelStrips , self.pixelStrips is exposed. - Argument Requirements: No required parameters
+Screen also offers an iterator over all lights, accessible by using an expression like: for light in screen:.
+For addressing of specific PixelStrips, self.pixelStrips is exposed. - Argument Requirements: No required parameters

-3.2 PixelStrip
+4.2 PixelStrip

-- Inherits from: None - Inherited by: None - Brief Description: The PixelStrip class is a representation of a string of Pixels that are connected in physical space (eg. a strip of lights).
+Inherits from: NoneInherited by: None

+- Brief Description: The PixelStrip class is a representation of a string of Pixels that are connected in physical space (eg. a strip of lights).
 A PixelStrip takes a LayoutBuilder (Name up for debate, currently known as layout engine) as an argument.
 The argDict of the LayoutBuilder is passed becomes the argDict of the PixelStrip.
 PixelStrip generally shouldn't be adressed directly unless you need Strip-Identification for rendering purposes.
 You should never, for example, call respond on a PixelStrip directly, unless you really know what you're doing.
 Well, actually you should never need to do that. never.
 Don't do it. - Argument Requirements: Takes a LayoutBuilder as an argument.

-4 Best Practices
+5 Best Practices

-4.1 Variable and function naming
+5.1 Variable and function naming